-

 Race at Work

-In October 2020 we launched our Race at Work initiative.
+Race at Work is a critical diversity, equity and inclusion initiative for Barclays.
 Conceived by colleagues, and forging a bond that goes beyond the workplace, our racial equity agenda is a reminder of the power of the collective – and of our colleagues’ ability to drive real change.

 Race at work - Hispanic woman looking to camera